danielan987/advanced_nasa_weather_forecast_app/README.md

 ### Challenge
 It is challenging to predict the weather many months in advance.
 So we often hope for the best that the weather won't be too hot or cold, too humid or dry, or it won't rain or snow too much.
 As a result, many trips, particularly outdoor trips, have been ruined by unexpected bad weather.

-### Solution and Impact
+### Solution

-An app with analyses of the weather in that location.

-By providing a visualization of a full 1-year range of forecasted values, this enables users to choose the optimal dates within the upcoming year or even switch their trip's locations for better weather.
+A user-friendly app that can visualize a long-term weather forecast and other weather analyses at any location on Earth.
+Users only need to select their trip location and do not need to already decide on potential dates.
+This app can help them choose the exact optimal dates within the upcoming year for their trip.

 ### Methodology Overview